johndadey-cyber/FieldOps/docs/availability_manager_troubleshooting.md

 Use these modules when extending the page to keep concerns separated and logic testable.

+## Calendar tab rendering

+1. **Verify the `#calendar-tab` listener**
+   - In the browser console, run `getEventListeners(document.querySelector('#calendar-tab'))` and confirm a `click` handler is registered.
+   - Click the Calendar tab and ensure the handler triggers by watching for network requests or console logs.

+2. **Look for the loading indicator**
+   - A spinner should appear while availability data loads.
+If the indicator never shows, the listener or fetch may be failing.

+3. **Check debug logs**
+   - Open the console and look for messages tagged `calendar` to trace rendering.
+Enable verbose output with `localStorage.debug = 'calendar:*'` before reloading.

 ## Upgrading core schema

 Run the core schema migration after pulling updates to ensure new columns are present: